-Job Description
+Job Description of a School Psychologist

 School psychologists work individually with students to help them remove barriers hindering success.
 They frequently meet with parents, teachers, school administrators, and medical professionals to discuss individual students.
 Many school psychologists develop and oversee student success and health programs.